The Many Names for the Neem Tree

 For the men, the tree provided seeds, leaf and bark which could be converted into fertilizer and pest control material.
 It also provided medicinal potions for their cattle and livestock.

-It was also a source of medicine to treat more than a 100 health problems, from scratches and skin rashes to malaria and diabetes.
+The Neem Tree was also a source of medicine to treat more than a hundred health problems, from scratches and skin rashes to malaria and diabetes.
 The Neem tree was known to relieve so many different pains, fevers, infections and other complaints that it had been called “the village pharmacy.”

 The Neem was used in ancient Indian cures to treat inflammation, infections, skin diseases and for dental care.
 The Neem leaves, flowers, seeds, roots, bark and fruits contain antibacterial, anti-fungal, antiviral, antihistamine and antiseptic properties.

-Many countries have been sourced for their own unique elixir of ills – Aloe Vera from Mexico, Tea tree from Australia, Ginseng from Korea and Gingko biloba from China.
-According to the Neem Foundation “Neem” is likely to exceed them all.
+Many countries have been sourced for their own unique elixir of ills – Aloe Vera from Mexico, Tea tree from Australia, Ginseng from Korea and Ginkgo biloba from China.
+According to the Neem Foundation, Neem is likely to exceed them all.

 JustNeem Body Care and Skin Care products use the healing properties of Neem to restore healthy skin to those suffering from eczema, psoriasis, acne or dry skin.
 We get our Neem raw goods from Mauritania, West Africa.

 Our team regularly travels to Mauritania where we collaborate in a Neem tree planting program initiated in 2007 and centered upon an orchard in the southern village of Kaedi.
-Since the establishment of this orchard, a solar-powered water pump and well have been built, and over 2,000 Neem trees have been both planted within the orchard, and distributed locally to community members.
-Read more about our Mission.
+Since the establishment of this orchard, a solar-powered water pump and well have been built, and more than 2,000 Neem trees have been both planted within the orchard, and distributed locally to community members.
+Read more about Our Mission.